aripiprazole/ekko/chapters/2_thinking_about_syntax.md

 ## Abstract Syntax Tree

-The Abstract Syntax Tree(known briefily as AST) is a tree representation of the Syntax using data types.
+The Abstract Syntax Tree(known briefly as AST) is a tree representation of the Syntax using data types.
 The initial AST of Ekko project is:

 Expression in the base of expressions in a programming language, which can be in Ekko's case, from literals(integers, decimals, strings, unit) to function calls(known as `EApp`) and lambdas(that will not be implemented in this moment of the article).